Dividend Value Builder Newsletter

 Current Dividend Annualized: $1.11

-Note: The AT&T dividend has been paid continuously since 1881.
-The company cut its dividend after the merger/spinoff of Warner Bros.
+The AT&T (T) dividend has been paid every year since 1881.
+The company reduced its dividend after the merger/spinoff of Warner Bros.
 Discovery.
 This leaves AT&T is a much better position; now able to focus on its core communication business, specifically 5G and fiber.

 AT&T (T) Intrinsic Value – Margin of Safety Analysis